mgsohg/CAUnet/README.md

 # Dynamic Scale based Chain Adaptive Attention Network

-THe entire code will be publicly available soon.
+The code will be publicly available soon.
+(Segmentation Network for Breast Lesions in Ultrasound Images)